arthurl/multiple-CSV-to-DB/README.md

-# CSV combine to DB
+# Merge multiple CSVs into one SQL database

 Script to crawl a folder for CSV files and upsert each one into a combined database table.